llvm/mlir-www/website/content/getting_started/TestingGuide.md

 }
 ```

-Here, we document two non-obvious behaviors:
+The comments in the example above document two non-obvious behaviors:

 * _Why_ is the `permutation_map` attribute missing from the output?
 * _Why_ is the `in_bounds` attribute missing from the output?

 #### How to Identify What Needs Documentation?
-A good rule of thumb is to think of yourself six months from now and ask:
+A good rule of thumb is to think of yourself six months from now and ask: "What
-"What might be difficult to decipher without comments?"
+might be difficult to understand without comments?"

 If you expect something to be tricky for future-you, it’s likely to be tricky
 for others encountering the test for the first time.